masogit/amb-doc/docs/start/troubleshooting.md

+#Troubleshooting

 ### Node server
 In case `http://<node_server_ip>:8888` does not work:

-1. Open a command window and enter `services.msc`, Make sure there is an `HPE am-browser-service` service and make sure its status is "Running".
+1. Open a command window and enter `services.msc`, make sure there is an `HPE am-browser-service` service and make sure its status is "Running".
 2. Go to the `<node_server>\log` folder, open `ambrowser.log.YYYY-MM-DD` to check the detailed information.

 If you do not see the following messages in the log files, the `HPE am-browser-service` service is not installed correctly and you can try to re-install the service.